-Tennis Tuesday is New York Empire's content series features some of the game’s greats and New York’s finest tennis coaches, administrators, and fans.
-This week we spoke with David Sickmen, publisher of New York Tennis Magazine and Long Island Tennis Magazine.
+Tennis Tuesday is New York Empire’s content series features some of the game’s greats and New York’s finest tennis coaches, administrators, and fans.
+This week we spoke with publisher of the New York and Long Island Tennis Magazine, David Sickmen.

 The New York Tennis Expo will be returning for its 6th year on February 9th at the Nassau Veterans Memorial Coliseum.
 Can you share what tennis fans can expect at this year’s Expo?

 The Expo is a celebration of tennis.
 It is free to attend and will have activities for the whole family.

 We will have on-court playing opportunities on the same Black Courts that will be used by the pros as “famous Coaches”, ATP World Tour players, and local College Coaches conducting clinics throughout the day.
 There will also be a Net Generation Mini Court for the younger players to play on.

 The Expo features the Kids Area with a Bouncy House, Face Painting, Mascots (including New York Empire’s Hudson) and Princesses, carnival games and more!
 The Activity Area will host a full Beach Tennis Court, Speed Serve Booth, Basketball Shooting Area and a Wolfpack Ninja Obstacle Course.

 In addition, we are excited to team with NY Open.
 The two Speaker Sessions this year will feature panelists; such as, ATP stars Ryan Harrison and Steve Johnson, as well as legendary coach Nick Bollettieri.
 There will be Meet and Greets with all three and players from the NY Open will be on-hand practicing all day.
 The Draw Ceremony will once again be live from the Expo Hall at 12:30pm.

 Throughout the day dozens of vendors will be displaying products and services, while offering games and giveaways.
 There will be something for everyone!